docker/compose/CONTRIBUTING.md

 * The output of `docker context show`.
 * The output of `docker info`.

-Also include the steps required to reproduce the problem if possible and applicable.
+Also, include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.
 When sending lengthy log files, consider posting them as a gist (https://gist.github.com).